falkodev/apos-nuxt-demo/README.md

 <br><img src=".readme-assets/frontend-homepage-new.png" width="800"><br>

 How does this work?
-Again, in the `index.vue` component (in `frontend/pages/`), the `asyncData` method fetches the pages exposed by Apostrophe, and finds the homepage we created.
+In the `index.vue` component (in `frontend/pages/`), the `asyncData` method fetches the pages exposed by Apostrophe, and finds the homepage we created.
 You can click the "Order" button, it should lead you to the login page.

 Now, let's create a user and order food!

 Click on "Register" in the frontend bar.
 Add an email and a password.
 The registration should be successful.
-To check, now click on the "Login" button and enter the credentials you used in the previous step.
-A welcome message is display on success.
+Now click on the "Login" button and enter the credentials you used in the previous step.
+A welcome message is displayed on success.

 How does this work?

 Edit `frontend/components/Register.vue`.
-You can observe the component calls `/modules/apostrophe-users/register` when submitting the form.
+You can observe that the component calls `/modules/apostrophe-users/register` when submitting the form.
-On the backend, the `apostrophe-users` module has a custom route
+On the backend, the `apostrophe-users` module has a custom route:

 ```js
 self.route('post', 'register', async (req, res) => { ... }